Best Pocket Sprung Mattress

 Price: Expect to pay around £350 – £450 for the Emma Hybrid Premium.

 Structure: Internally, the Emma Hybrid mattress has 2000 pocket springs, which are topped with a layer of memory foam plus a further layer of breathable foam.
-The combination of these materials provides a supportive and comfortable sleeping experience.
+The combination of these materials provided me with a highly supportive and comfortable sleeping experience.
 The Emma Hybrid Mattress is also made with eco-friendly materials and comes with a 200-night trial and a 10-year warranty.

 TIP: Which memory foam mattress is best in the UK?
 Find out here.

-The Simba Hybrid Pro Mattress is a luxurious pocket sprung mattress that features 5000 pocket springs, making it one of the most supportive mattresses available.
-The mattress is also designed with layers of memory foam, natural wool, and hypoallergenic material, providing a comfortable and healthy sleeping environment.
-The Simba Hybrid Pro Mattress also comes with a 200-night trial and a 10-year guarantee.
+The Simba Hybrid Pro Mattress is a luxurious pocket sprung mattress that features 5,000 pocket springs, making it one of the most supportive mattresses available.
+Ithas also been designed with layers of memory foam, natural wool, and hypoallergenic material, providing a comfortable and healthy sleeping environment.
+The Simba Hybrid Pro also comes with a 200-night trial and a 10-year guarantee.

-TIP: If you’re looking for a ‘full wool’ mattress, not just one with a wool layer, then find out the best wool mattresses to buy.
+TIP: If you’re looking for a ‘full wool’ mattress then read more on the best wool mattresses to buy in the UK.

-The Otty Original is a hybrid – firstly it’s a pocket sprung mattress that features 2000 springs (the same as the Emma) and four layers of foam, including memory foam and a cooling gel layer.
-This combination provides excellent support and comfort for a restful night’s sleep.
-The Otty Hybrid Mattress also comes with a 100-night trial and a 10-year guarantee.
+The OTTY Original is a hybrid – so in other words it’s a pocket sprung mattress that features 2000 springs (the same as the Emma) and four layers of foam, including memory foam and a cooling gel layer.
+This combination is best known for providing excellent support but also generally providing enough comfort for a decent night’s sleep.
+The OTTY Hybrid Mattress also comes with a 100-night trial and a 10-year guarantee.

 You can read my full, in-depth review of the Otty Original here.